epfl-ada/ada-2022-project-jash/README.md

     We then compute the ideal profile for an actor which validates the general audience's expectations and also considers reward with monetary success.
 We will be using a weighted mean on the continuous actor features to compute the ideal value of a feature along with its standard deviation.
 These weights will depend on success metrics such as movie revenue(scaled to account for inflation) and movie ratings based on availability.

     As a final component, we will try to create some interactive figures that will assign every combination of feature inputs to a certain character type.
-A user would select what features describes him best and would observe a distribution of the most likely character tropes he might belong to as an actor.
+A user would select what features describe him best and would observe a distribution of the most likely character tropes he might belong to as an actor.

 ### Research Questions: A list of research questions you would like to address during the project.